jmetzger/training-microservices-docker-kubernetes/async-messaging/02-change-schema-breaking-change.md

-# Change schema, when there is a breaking changed
+# Change schema, when there is a breaking change

 ## Step 1: Status Quo